WorshipCookies/SonanciaDataSet/README.md

 # SonanciaDataSet
 Raw sound files (.wav format) and their specific pairwise preferences for different affective dimensions.
+If you want to just listen to the sounds that is fine to, just go to Sonancia's SoundCloud (https://soundcloud.com/user-825231816).

 # Sonancia Crowdsourcing DataSet